uzh-bf/oss-at-dbf/content/development/payloadcms-app-router.md

 When seeding data into a database that is running behind a payload CMS, it is very important to closely pay attention to the logic that is required for incremental seeding.
 Only collections defined as such in the `payload.config.ts` file will be assigned an id that can be used for reference during querying / updating.
 Entries in derived tables (such as lines in an `array` or `block` field) are assigned ids behind the scenes, but are exposed as nullable fields and cannot be set during the seeding process.

-Accordingly, if these ids are used in some context, for example to track skills that children have learned form their parents (while `skills` are defined as an `array` field on the `persons` collection), the seeding logic needs to track additional identifiers or requires custom hooks that update the linked entries based on the previous and new documents.
+Accordingly, if these ids are used in some context, for example to track hobbies that children have learned form their parents (while `hobbies` are defined as an `array` field on the `persons` collection), the seeding logic needs to track additional identifiers or requires custom hooks that update the linked entries based on the previous and new documents.
 In the context of the `eLearning` application, this applies for exmample to the tracking of `learning objectives` stored on the `course-units` collection and their completion tracked on the `students` collection.

 ## 2. NextJS App Router